 My research mainly focuses on the interaction between natural disturbances and ecological processes at different spatial and temporal scales.
-I am particularly interested in long term response of Alpine and Boreal ecosystems to fire disturbance, including biodiversity response and ecosystem resilience aspects.
+I am particularly interested in long term response of Alpine, Boreal and Tropical ecosystems to fire disturbance, including biodiversity and ecosystem resilience aspects.
 I mainly study long-term ecological archives contained in natural sedimentary sites such as pollen, macroremains or charcoals to understand ecological processes and vegetation dynamics at millennia time scale.
 Link to teaching.

 Julie’s research focuses primarily on understanding ecosystems dynamics and ecological processes at the landscape scale.
 She uses paleoecology and historical ecology to study past responses of vegetation structure to disturbances (especially fire), human impacts and climate change.
 She also uses a combination of remote sensing data and statistical modeling to study broad scale patterns of vegetation structure as a function of climate gradients, disturbance regimes and resource availability.
 Her main projects are towards understanding the drivers responsible for tree-grass coexistence in tropical savannas, and for transitions between forest and savanna ecosystems.

 Evrard Bi-Tchoko Kouadio (PhD 2015-)